 Even though all those exotic chords look daunting, grab your ukulele and enjoy strumming along with Jenny’s Autumn Leaves ukulele tutorial below:

-While Jenny sings the English version of Autumn Leaves in the ukulele tutorial, the original version of the song was French, Les Feuilles Mortes.
+Jenny sings the English version of Autumn Leaves in the ukulele tutorial.
+But the original version of the song was French, Les Feuilles Mortes.
 Renowned Hungarian-French composer Joseph Kosma wrote the melancholic melody for a ballet act called Le Rendez-vous.
 Subsequently, Kosma revived it for a 1946 French film Les Portes de la Nuit.
 For the film, poet and screenwriter Jacques Prévert added the nostalgic lyrics of the song recalling “memories and regrets” about “fallen leaves” and “separated lovers”.

 Though there is a literal English translation of Les Feuilles Mortes, singer and songwriter Johnny Mercer wrote new lyrics to the song.
 Accordingly, Mercer wrote the sorrowful lyrics, expressing the longing for a lover who is now gone, in just a few minutes.
 Mercer’s version is not a direct translation of Prévert’s French lyrics but it also depicts fallen leaves and wistful memories.
 In fact, Mercer’s lyrics were translated to a French version too.
 Mercer’s English version became very popular in the US and many famous singers have recorded it.